FIFA World Cup 2026 - OFC Qualifier Semi Finals: New Zealand v FijiGetty Images Sport

 Attackers

-In the attacking third of the pitch, New Zealand are blessed with one of the best forwards in the Premier League - Chris Wood of Nottingham Forest.
-Forest's run in the 2024–25 season of the Premier League is impressive on its own, but it would not have been possible without the heroics of Chris Wood.
-The all-time record goal scorer for New Zealand finished the season as the fifth top scorer across the league with 20 goals in 36 games.
+In the attacking third of the pitch, New Zealand are blessed with a true marksman in Chris Wood of Nottingham Forest.
+The all-time record goalscorer for New Zealand finished the season as the fifth top scorer in the 2024–25 season of the Premier League with 20 strikes in 36 games, though he has struggled for fitness throughout the current campaign.

-Young Jesse Randall and Logan Rogerson have also been performing well for Auckland City and could make the cut as important members of the New Zealand squad on the world stage next year.
+Young Jesse Randall and Logan Rogerson have also been performing well for Auckland City and could make the cut as important members of the New Zealand squad on the world stage this year.

 Another youngster, Ben Waine, could also play an important role in the attacking third, having recently moved to Port Vale from Mansfield Town.